mitloehn/csvtyp/README.md

 Reference Tables and How to Find Them

-brute force:
+rayner.py

-go through CSV corpus and check via subset, O(n^2)
+- go through CSV corpus and check via subset, O(n^2)

-use ray package for parallel processing
+- use ray package for parallel processing

 full run about 4 hours: